By

 0 comment(s)

 Everyone will suffer the loss of a loved one at some point.
-In fact, the Hospice Foundation of America estimates roughly 2.5 million people die in the U.S. each year.
+In fact, the Centers for Disease Control (CDC) estimates roughly 3 million people die in the U.S. each year.
 If you think about the number of survivors impacted by the death of just one person, it becomes clear millions of people could be grieving at any given time and many of those have jobs.
 Inevitably, the individual’s pain, denial and anger will spill into the workplace, and possibly even more so today.
 With many people adhering to social distancing guidelines, it can be more difficult for impacted individuals to lean on their support systems.
 It will be up to your organization’s leaders to create an environment that supports grieving team members and helps them transition back to their “normal” work life.

 The grieving process isn’t universal; everyone handles it differently.
 While five stages have generally been accepted — denial, anger, bargaining, depression, and acceptance — there is no single timetable to guide employers who are trying to support a grieving employee.
 Signs an employee is struggling with grief include (but are not limited to) fatigue, low morale, inability to concentrate, diminished work quality, absenteeism, anger, irritability, symptoms of depression and lack of motivation.
 These telltale signs of grief may indicate your employee is in need of additional support.